Is Solar Worth It in Arkansas? (2022 Homeowner's Guide)

 Yes!
 The bump in property value you’ll enjoy when you go solar is one of the most significant financial benefits of installing panels on your home.
 Estimates from Zillow suggest that home value jumps up by around 4.1% with solar panel installation.
 In Arkansas, the average value bump is approximately $10,246.

 Yes, permits are required for solar panel installation in Arkansas, but your solar installer will very likely be willing and able to handle the permitting process for you.
-Permits add to your total installation cost but also provide you with peace of mind that your system is installed safely.
+Permits add to your total installation expense but also provide you with peace of mind that your system is installed safely.

 You can install your own solar panels in Arkansas, but you’ll still need a professional’s help to connect them to the grid via your inverters.
-Even so, DIY installation is not recommended, as the risk involved far outweighs the money you’d save on labor costs.
+Even so, DIY installation is not recommended, as the risk involved far outweighs the money you’d save on labor expenses.
 We strongly recommend deferring to a licensed and insured solar panel installation company to handle the work for you.